EnlightenMedia/number-cells-simulation/README.md

   - Energy still depletes on random movement (when starvation mode is enabled)
   - This creates more dynamic simulations where cells explore the grid

+### Cannibal Mode

+- When "Cannibal Mode" is enabled:
+  - Food count is automatically set to 0 and the input is disabled
+  - Cells can consume other cells using the same consumption rules
+  - When a cell eats another cell, it moves to that position
+  - A new cell is created at the predator's previous position (instead of food)
+  - The population can grow or shrink based on consumption patterns
+  - Creates pure predator-prey dynamics where cells hunt each other
+  - Combine with energy system and random movement for complex emergent behavior

 ## Setup

 1. Install dependencies: